Work experience requirements for 482 TSS visa

-The Government will reduce the work experience requirement for the Temporary Skill Shortage (subclass 482) visa from two years to one year for all applicants from 23 November 2024 onwards
+It was announced that the Government will be reducing the work experience requirement for the Temporary Skill Shortage (TSS) visa from two years to one year for all applicants from 23 November 2024 onwards.
+No legislative instrument to this effect has been released therefore, this change will not commence on 23 November 2024.

 Currently TSS 482 visa applicants are required to have worked in the nominated occupation, or a related field, for at least two years in the last 5 years (in or outside of Australia).
 Work experience related caveats that applied at the nomination stage for the subclass 457 visa will not apply to TSS nominations.